 It’s recommended to get your gutters cleaned once in the spring and once during fall.
 Keeping up with this regimen will ensure faster, safer removal of debris.
 If completed twice a year, you shouldn’t expect about two hours of cleaning each time a professional comes out.

-Cleaning gutters twice a year will also alleviate them from water damage that can accumulate over time, especially during winter and spring.
+Cleaning gutters twice a year will also alleviate water damage that can accumulate over time, especially during winter and spring.

 How Long Will They Last?

 If you keep your gutters well-maintained, by hiring a professional to clean them out twice a year, you could theoretically see them last upwards of 30 to 40 years.
 Yes, it’s possible!